becavin-lab/checkatlas/docs/scfm_implementation_plan.md

    - `cross_domain` is skipped (no `domain_key` provided) and flagged as `n/a`.

 3. **Layer 2 diagnostics**. `diagnostics.diagnose(df, config)` returns nine `ProblemVerdict` objects.
 For Aisha's Geneformer-on-PBMC run, the verdicts are:

+##### Review Becavin: Add a genomic diagnostic and sequencing = normal QC on the quality of the single cell.
+Is there enough gene per cells, percentage of mito...
+It is already implemented in the QC process.

    | # | Problem | Grade | Evidence |
    |---|---------|-------|----------|